 Found in the Wild: Straight Outta Coventry

-There was a time when Porsche 356 was just an old and slow German car.
+There was a time when a Porsche 356 was just an old and slow German car.
 There was a time when a 440+6 Plymouth 'Cuda was just a ratty old car that drank too much gas and a 1969 Jaguar E-Type like the one we've found today was just a rusty British sports car that wouldn't run.
 The era was the '70's and due to these cars relatively low value and sporty nature, they saw time on the streets racing light to light.

 Tuesday, October 08, 2013